 The Town Hall hosted many political speakers, such as 1st Lady Eleanor Roosevelt when she spoke in defense of FDR’s New Deal.

-Another clue lead us to dbBistro Moderne and we found out that you can eat one of NY’s most expensive cheeseburgers, stuffed with foie gras.
-Since we needed to find out how much it cost, we headed into the restaurant to ask one of the waiters.
+Another clue leads us to dbBistro Moderne, and we found out that you can eat one of NY’s most expensive cheeseburgers, stuffed with Foie gras.
+Since we needed to know how much it cost, we headed into the restaurant to ask one of the waiters.
 We learned that it was $32!
 We soon discovered that the $32 burger was just a drop in the bucket compared to eating at NYC’s most expensive restaurant, Masa, a Japanese restaurant in the Times Warner Center.
 Dinner there can cost $300 to $500 per person!

-Across the street from dbBistro Moderne, was the Royalton Hotel that was built in 1898.
-As we searched to find what color the old-fashioned telephones were in the lobby we learned that the building was one of the first buildings in NYC to enable street-level passage from one block to the next.
+Across the street from dbBistro Moderne, was the Royalton Hotel established in 1898.
+As we searched to find what color the old telephones were in the lobby, we learned that the building was one of the first buildings in NYC to enable street-level passage from one block to the next.

-When we arrived at Grand Central Terminal we had to find something that was worth $10-20 million!
+When we arrived at Grand Central Terminal, we had to find something that was worth $10-20 million!
 It turned out that the clock that sits on top of the information booth is GOLD…who knew?
 We also discovered that Grand Central Terminal is a very romantic place!
-The Biltmore Room was known as the “kissing room” since passengers coming off long-distance train rides like the Knickerbocker were met there.
+The Biltmore Room was called the “kissing room” since passengers coming off long-distance train rides like the Knickerbocker met there.
 Another romantic area was the rotunda outside the Oyster Bar, which has a whispering corner that is a popular spot for marriage proposals!